sprintup/Whiteboard/README.md

 * To see it log in and run after the page loads run 'node driver.js' from inside the webDriver folder.
 * You might have to include the latest chrome web driver binary in your path for it to automate.
 It's available [here](http://chromedriver.storage.googleapis.com/index.html).
 * You have to replace the passwords in driver.js in webDriver

-#### Features:
-* Extensible by setting up different platforms in the features/support/world.js file
-* Maintainable by using singleton design pattern to insert data throughout steps in spec/model.js file
-* CLI help: `cucumberjs --help`
-* Supported Formatting styles
-	* `cucumberjs --format progress`
-* Use tags to run only certain tests

 ### Future Upgrades:
 * Implicit wait after login